fabric8io/fabric8-test/ee_tests/README.md

 ```
 ### run the tests ###

-Run using the `npm start` helper which runs `ts-protractor.sh` script
+After setting the environment variables defined above, run using the `npm start` helper which runs `ts-protractor.sh` script

 ```
 npm start